 Does that ever make it okay for people to jump to conclusions or judge you?
 Absolutely not.
 But here is one instance where that old cliche, “It’s not you, it’s me,” might be pretty true.

-You know better than anyone that dealing with the aftermath of falling from chastity is often complicated.
+You know better than anyone that dealing with the aftermath of falling from chastity is often complicated and often takes a lot of time.
 But if you’ve triumphed over emotional or even physical consequences, it means you’re very strong.

 Not everyone is that strong.
 A lot of people get stuck in the cycle of sexual sin.
-And a lot of people are too scared to deal with any possible consequences of a sexual past in a potential partner.
+And a lot of people are too scared to deal with any possible consequences of a sexual past in a potential dating relationship.
+Most Catholics understand that physical intimacy, while good, can also be an occasion for sin, especially if they’ve struggled with sexual sins in the past.
+So they may be looking for a partner where they will be less tempted to give into their own past sins.

 “Let the One Among You Who is Without Sin Be the First to Throw a Stone…”